aaron112/aaron112.github.io/index.md

 title: "About me"
 ---

-What I have achieved (at work)
+<a id="work-exp"></a>
+Work experiences
 ---
-I have just graduated from UC San Diego with B.S. in Computer Science.
-As my senior year began, I started working part-time for a startup where I have built and shipped products to customers including the US Army, National Laboratories, NASA and Homeland Security.

-- Today, I am primarily **in charge of an Android project, that turns an Android phone into a public safety radio**, on the software and UI design aspect.
-(Used by Border Patrol, Police and Firefighters)
-The app involves **socket programming** for talking to the hardware counterpart and **Android NDK (Native development kit) for real-time audio processing and VoIP stack**.
-The project itself serves as a low-cost alternative to traditional handheld radios and offers portability between LMR (Land mobile radio) network and LTE networks.
+### **Software Engineer** at Airtime (3/2015 - Present)

+### **Software Engineer Intern / Contractor** at MaXentric Technologies (4/2014 - 3/2015)
+- Implemented features for MaXphone (Android app) phase II development, involving Android NDK for real-time audio processing and VoIP stack. **Android, NDK, JNI**
+- Designed and implemented a Java Graphical UI with SWT (Standard Widget Toolkit) for configuring and controlling advanced RF hardware.  **Java, SWT, GUI**
+- Fixed existing bugs in C Code (Telnet & FTP Server) running on FPGA, by analyzing packet traffic using **Wireshark.
+C**
-- I also rewrote a C based fountain coding algorithm in **Java** with Object-oriented software design, added multi-threading and **optimized performance by 10%+** using thread pool.
+- Rewrote a C based fountain coding algorithm in Java with Object-oriented software design, added multi-threading and optimized performance by 10%+ using thread pool. **C, Java, Multithreading, Concurrency**
-- At the same time, I designed and implemented a **Java UI** using **SWT** (Standard Widget Toolkit) for configuring and controlling advanced RF hardware, during which I also **debugged the FTP server (C Code)** running on the hardware.
+- Debugged, refactored and added relational database storage functionality to existing C libraries. **C, Sqlite**
+- Started working remotely as a contractor in Feb 2015 after moving to Santa Clara due to personal reasons.

+### **Assistant Programmer (STDT 4)** at Qualcomm Institute (Calit2) / UCSD (10/2013 - 4/2014)
+- Designed and implemented an Android app (MaXphone) that enables mobile devices to communicate with P25 (Public Safety) radios through SDR (Software Defined Radio) and IP network. **Android, Java, TCP/IP, VoIP, Sip**
+- Integrated with open-source libraries to provide Video/Voice conferencing over VoIP.
+- Worked under contract for MaXentric Technologies and later directly employed as an intern.

+### **Engineering Intern (Software)** at L-3 Communications Telemetry-West (6/2013 – 9/2013)
+- Collaborated with other interns to develop a mobile app for flight telemetry visualization. **Android**
+- Designed common interfaces using software design patterns and Object-oriented methodologies. **Java**
-- During summer 2013, I interned at L-3 Communications and **worked with two other interns to create a flight telemetry visualization app for Android**, during which I designed and implemented a widget drag-and-drop framework and a TCP+UDP combined protocol for real-time data transmission.
+- Designed and implemented a TCP/IP application protocol for real-time data transmission. **TCP, UDP**

+### **Network Administrator & Technical Support** at Fullchamp Enterprise Limited (5/2009 - 6/2013)
+- Built and maintained an office network with 20+ workstations.
+- Setup and maintained two servers running KVM and OpenVZ virtualization, for application servers such as Mail, DHCP, DNS, OpenVPN and Samba/NFS.
+- Created system automation scripts for backup and other routine operations.
+- Addressed users’ issues and provide resolutions in a timely manner.
+- Provided remote support to end users from United States during college.

 <a id="projects"></a>